rmm429/SE311-Homework-4/README.txt

 	The Server needs to be run first before the Calculator Client can connect to it.
 	However, the Calculator can still function wihtout the Server.
 	The console of the Calculator Client will output whether or not it has connected to the Server.
-	Please wait for confirmaiton in the Calculator console that either a connection was established or not before performing operations.
+	Please wait for confirmaiton in the Calculator console that a connection to the Server was established or not before performing operations.
-	If executing the JAR, the calculator will not accpet input for a couple of seconds until it has either connected to the Server or determined it can not.
+	If executing the JAR, the Calculator will not accpet input for a couple of seconds until it has either connected to the Server or determined it cannot.

 	The Server will display an equation every time it is received from any Client as well as a tally of the total calcuations performed before it.